microsoft/vscode-docs/docs/remote/troubleshooting.md

    - If SSH or WSL, connect to the environment accordingly (run `ssh` to connect to the server or open WSL terminal).
    - If using a container, identify the container ID by calling `docker ps -a` and looking through the list for an image with the correct name.
 If the container is stopped, run `docker run -it <id> /bin/sh`.
 If it is running, run `docker exec -it <id> /bin/sh`.

-3. Once you are connected, run `rm -rf ~/.vscode-server/extensions ~/.vscode-server-insiders/extensions` to remove all extensions.
+3. Once you are connected, run `rm -rf ~/.vscode-server/extensions` for VS Code stable and/or `rm -rf ~/.vscode-server-insiders/extensions` for VS Code Insiders to remove all extensions.

 ### Extensions that ship or acquire pre-built native modules fail